francescvila/kube-cluster-onprem/README.md

 cat tls.key | base64 | tr -d '\n' && echo
 ```

-We copy and paste the values on each key in the data section of the secret component.
+We copy and paste the values on each key in the data section of the secret component of file `nginx-app-tls.yaml`.

 ```yaml
 apiVersion: v1